wavefrontHQ/docs/pages/doc/direct_ingestion.md

 ## Direct Ingestion Example Commands

 The following examples illustrate how to send data directly to the Operations for Applications service.
-* A token is required.
-Referred to as `<TOKEN>` in the examples.
-Depends on your [subscription type](subscriptions-differences.html):

-    - For VMware Cloud services subscriptions, a VMware Cloud services access token is required.
-You can retrieve an access token by exchanging your user API token or [server to server OAuth credentials](csp_server_to_server_apps.html#how-server-to-server-apps-work).
-    - For original subscriptions, an [API token](api_tokens.html) is required.
+* An [API token](api_tokens.html) is required.
 The API token can be associated to a user account or service account.
 * You must know your Operations for Applications service instance name.
 This doc page uses `mydomain.wavefront.com`.
 * Currently, direct ingestion supports only [Operations for Applications Data Format](wavefront_data_format.html), which is named `wavefront`.
 If you don't specify `f=wavefront`, we still use that format.